 What happens if you don't pay on time?

-Payments made after the original tax due date are subject to interest and penalty charges.
-There are no extensions for tax payments, but you can apply for an extension if you need more time to file your return.
+There are no extensions for tax payments, but you can apply for an extension to file your return.

-Your Commercial Activity License can be suspended or revoked if you haven’t paid your taxes.
+Your Commercial Activity License can be suspended or revoked if you don’t pay your taxes.
 For-profit businesses are not allowed to operate in Philadelphia if they don’t have an active Commercial Activity License.
-This means that if you fall behind with your tax payments, you may have to suspend your business operations until you pay the taxes you owe.
+This means that if you fall behind with your tax payments, we can suspend your business operations until your account is current.